ExMAG: Learning of Maximally Ancestral Graphs: Conclusion and Limitations

 \section{Conclusion and Limitations}

-Learning of dynamic Bayesian networks has received considerable attention as a means of causal learning.
+Learning of Bayesian networks has received considerable attention as a means of causal learning.
 With a few exceptions, the research has not considered confounding explicitly.
 Our method, ExMAG, estimates a maximally ancestral graph, capturing confounding and causal relationships using bidirected and directed edges in a mixed graph.
 The method provides state-of-the-art statistical performance.

 As with many other methods for causal learning, the scalability of the method may leave space for improvement.
-Although the branch-and-cut algorithm runs in time that is exponential in the number of time series in the worst case, Figure \ref{fig:runtime} illustrates that our run time is lower than those of ip4ancadmg \cite{chen2021integer} and ipbm \cite{dash2025integer}, while improving the SHD of both recent competitors at the same time (cf. Figure \ref{fig:bstshd3bf}).
-One could improve upon the run-time further by introducing additional cutting planes and more elaborate data structures for the separation of \ref{constr:Acycliclazy} and \ref{constr:InducingPathslazy}, perhaps drawing inspiration from solvers \cite[e.g.]{cook2011traveling} for the travelling salesman problem.
+Although the branch-and-cut algorithm runs in time that is exponential in the number of variables in the worst case, Figure \ref{fig:runtime} illustrates that our algorithm is able to produce results comparable to SOTA in the time limit.
+Note that the reported runtime of ExMAG may overestimate the time required to obtain high-quality solutions, as the MIQP solver is allowed to use the full time budget to certify optimality.
+In practice, near-optimal solutions are often found much earlier, with additional time spent on proving optimality.
+One could improve upon the run-time further by introducing additional cutting planes and more elaborate data structures for the separation of \ref{constr:Acycliclazy} and \ref{constr:InducingPathslazy}, perhaps drawing inspiration from solvers \cite{cook2011traveling} for the travelling salesman problem.

 In terms of future work, exploring the predictive power of forecasting using variants of dynamical Bayesian networks with confounding considerations seems prominent.
 Although it seems clear that marginalization is hard even in dynamical Bayesian networks, and thus the computational complexity may be high, but statistical performance is likely to improve, when confounding is considered.